-The beach was once the location of a small tuna fishing community and remnants of this past have been lovingly amalgamated into the tourist facilities of the beach.
+The beach was once the location of a small tuna fishing community, and remnants of this bygone industry have been respectfully transformed into the tourist facilities of the beach.

-The most notable feature of the Praia do Barril is the Cemitério das Âncoras (the Anchor Graveyard), a rusting memorial to the former fishing fleet, which comprises of the anchors used for tuna fishing embedded into the sand dunes close to the beach.
+The most notable feature of the Praia do Barril is the Cemitério das Âncoras (the Anchor Graveyard), a rusting memorial to this former tuna fishing fleet, which comprises of the anchors used for the fishing embedded into the sand dunes close to the beach.

 Highlights of Praia do Barril Beach

-The Cemitério das Âncoras
+The Cemitério das Âncoras (Anchor Graveyard)

 These fishing anchors are what line the sand dunes of the Praia do Barril and are a symbolic memorial to the decline of the tuna and the abandonment of this way of life.
 The rusting anchors of the Cemitério das Àncoras were placed in the sands during the 1960s when the livelihood became unsustainable and today there are no Bluefin Tuna in the seas of the Algarve.

-The glorious beach of Praia do Barril
+The Praia do Barril mini-train

 The Tuna Fishing Houses of Barril Beach